Alternative Learning System (Philippines): High school

-When the learners passed their final exams, the passers may enroll in college, prior to 2013, however from 2014 onwards, the A&E test passers may be required to enroll in senior high school in 2019.
+When the learners passed their final exams, the passers may enroll in college, prior to 2013, but since 2014, the A&E test passers may be required to enroll in senior high school.

 Coverage

 The program covers mostly dropouts in elementary and secondary schools, out-of-school youths, non-readers, working people and even senior citizens wanting to read and write.
 Students enrolled under the classroom system are barred from participating in the program.
 Age level, economic and personal circumstances are among the determinants in availing the program.

+Statistics

+The table contains the data on ALS national enrollment and completion.